richice/richice/README.md

 - 🏳️‍🌈 I like yoga 🍉, music 🎵, cooking for family 🤔, working out 🏓, and Pokemon 🐱.
 - ❤️ My favorite day is Tuesday because I ride my bike 🚲 to Faxi Temple and talk to Buddha 👂.
 - 🌟 Astrological Sign: Sun in Cancer, Ascendant in Capricorn
 - 🔍 MBTI Personality Type: INTJ

-- 💬 Be free to ask me @ bingshuai@utexas.edu.

 <!--my introduction end -->